 Your tax return won’t be processed with an incorrect Social Security number.
 Take extra care writing down or typing in the numbers and double-check them before filing your return.

 If you’ve moved in the last year, make sure the IRS has an updated mailing and physical address on file.
 Not having an updated address can slow down the processing of your tax return.
 This will ultimately delay any refund you’re owed.

 In addition, if you’ve gotten married, had a child go off to college, or gone through a divorce in the past year, all of these situations will change your return filing status.
 Don’t forget to keep your tax preparer updated on all these changes.
 This way they will have the most accurate information in case the IRS has questions.

 Thanks to the ease of electronic filing, you can pay your tax bill or request a refund simply by inputting your bank’s routing and account numbers.
 However, take extra time to ensure these numbers are correct, as this is one of the most common mistakes seen on tax returns.

 A delay in your refund is never a fun experience.
 A delay in paying the balance owed could result in late payment fees and other penalties assessed by the IRS.
-Make sure you’re providing the most accurate banking information when requesting a refund or making a payment.
+So make sure you’re providing accurate banking information.

 4. Lost or Incorrect Tax Documents